 Many people don’t have enough vitamin D in their bodies.
 Low vitamin D increases the risk of broken bones.
 It may also contribute to other health problems.
 That’s why health care providers often order a blood test to measure vitamin D.

 But many people do not need the test.
 Here’s why:

 A test usually does not improve treatment.

 Many people have low levels of vitamin D, but few have seriously low levels.
 Most of us don’t need a vitamin D test.
-We just need to make simple changes so we get enough D. We need to get a little more sun and follow the other advice on the next page.
+We just need to make simple changes so we get enough vitamin D. We need to get a little more sun and follow the other advice found below.

 Extra tests lead to extra treatments.

 Getting tests that you don’t need often leads to treatments you don’t need, or treatments that can even be harmful.
 For example, if you take too much vitamin D, it can damage your kidneys and other organs.